Trunk Club vs. Stitch Fix—What’s the Best Personal Styling Service?

 How much does it cost?

-Both services charge a styling fee for each box you order, but shipping and returns are free.
+Both services charge a styling fee for each order, but shipping and returns are free.
 You can also set preferences around what you’d like to spend on the pieces you receive.

 Trunk Club costs $25 per “trunk” of clothing you request (and that fee goes towards anything you choose to keep).
 The clothes inside vary in price based on the preferences you set with your stylist, but pricing tends to start around $40 per item.
 Because Trunk Club is associated with Nordstrom, we’ve found that the clothes generally live up to their price point.
 (Think brands like Madewell, Theory, Original Penguin, and Vince.)